Communication Skills

 Comment:

-- Quizzes in the table above refer to class preparation assignments available on Moodle, which are worth 10 course credits and have a 50% passing threshold.
+- Quizzes in the table above refer to class preparation assignments available on Moodle for some lecture topics.

-- Achieving the 50% threshold in each activity category, achieving the 50% threshold in midterm plus final exam credits as well as at least 60 course credits in total are course passing prerequisites.
+- Course passing prerequisites are: 1) achieving the 50% threshold in each activity category, 2) achieving the 50% threshold in midterm plus final exam, and 3) achieving at least 60 course credits in total.

-- Assignment credits achieved in the Homework category (assignments email, biography and motivation letter, slideshow, photography, video, and pitch) are scaled to a maximum of 40% of the total number of course credits.
-Students can improve and re-submit any included homework if they want.
-Aside from the 50% passing threshold, additional precondition for passing the course is >0 assignment credits for each of the homework assignments in this category.
+- Assignment credits achieved in the Homework category (assignments email, curriculum vitae and motivation letter, slideshow, photography, video, and pitch presentation) are scaled to 40% of the total number of course credits.
+Students can improve and re-submit any of those assignments.
+To complete the course students must achieve the 50% threshold in each of those assignments.

 - For any Homework assignment that a student submits in the exam period the assignment credit they achieved during continuous assessment is deleted and the new credit that they achieve is assigned.

 - The Project assignment credits are not transferred from continuous classes to exam periods.
-The Project assignment is in the exams period completed by holding a lecture that students should independently arrange and hold physically (not online) in a library, a school, or an elderly home in minimum duration of 30 minutes in front of an audience of at least 3 people.
+The Project assignment is in the exams period completed by holding a lecture that students should independently arrange and hold physically (not online) in a library, a school (primary or secondary), or an elderly home in minimum duration of 30 minutes (excluding audience questions) in front of an audience of at least 10 people.
 Students should independently arrange and hold the lecture on the topic of their choice and at a time agreed upon with the host institution.
 At the exam period, students should submit a certificate from the head of the institution confirming that they held the lecture, a recording of the lecture, and a signature sheet from the lecture.
-Students will be able to complete the written exam online, from a location of their choice.
+The lecture can be delivered in any language.

 Week by Week Schedule